 Almost as fast-acting as vaporizers, liquid melatonin supplements are a great option for those who prefer not to vape.
 These are recommended to be taken about 20-30 minutes before bed, giving you nearly as much flexibility in your evening schedule as melatonin diffusers.

 As we’ve seen, many melatonin liquids also contain bonus herbal ingredients and bioactive compounds.
-Melo Sip from MELO Labs has l-theanine, GABA, chamomile, and valerian root in addition to melatonin, and it also contains several helpful vitamins and minerals, making it the most complete sleep medicine of all the melatonin liquid supplements.
+Melo Sip from MELO Labs has l-theanine, gamma aminobutyric acid or GABA, chamomile, and valerian root in addition to melatonin, and it also contains several helpful vitamins and minerals, making it the most complete sleep medicine of all the melatonin liquid supplements.

 Most melatonin supplements come in pill form, but these are the slowest-acting of all types of supplements.
 As an article from Medicare Europe explains, it takes up to half an hour for your body just to break down the supplement before it can even be absorbed (and then, only about a third to half of the contents might be absorbed).